szabgab/slides/docker/intro.md

 ## After Hello World
 {id: docker-after-hello-world}

-no running containers, but there is on on the disk:
+no running containers, but there is one on the disk:

 ```
 $ docker ps -as